 - College of Mount St. Vincent, Bronx, NY

 This college has an amazing record, specifically with academic performance and graduation rates of its 1/3 Hispanic population and a heft African-American population as well.
-In 2010, it had the highest percentage of Hispanic STEM graduates of any school in the country.
-Among its population of first-generation, 67% graduate – also a significantly higher number than other schools.
-Its record earns it 6th place among the most diverse colleges in the U.S.
+In 2010, it had the highest percentage of Hispanic STEM graduates of any school in the country, among its population of first-generation, 67% graduate – also a significantly higher number than other schools.
+Its record earns its 6th place among the most diverse colleges in the U.S.

 - Andrews University, Berrien Springs, MI